 The death of a key person, particularly in a small company, can cause catastrophic consequences for a business.
 Key man insurance is designed to help the company survive the loss of any person who is key to making the business work.

 The proceeds of a key person insurance policy can be used to cover expenses incurred by the loss of the key employee until it can find a suitable replacement candidate.

 In the absolute worst case scenario the cash can be used to pay off debts, distribute funds to investors and close the company down.
 In some circumstances, although it’s brutal, key person insurance could protect a small company against bankruptcy.

-You can get key man policies which cover life insurance only or choose a policy which covers both life and critical illness.
+You can get key man policies which cover life insurance only, critical illness only or a combined policy which covers both.

-The cover is taken out to cover a specific term length, normally over 5- or 10-years.
+The cover is taken out to cover a specific term length.
 The premiums are generally guaranteed and often policies can be cancelled at any time with no penalty.

 Benefits of key person cover